-You have to disguise yourself as a doll, wearing a headdress, wearing make-up, over-pumped.
-Then hold the hours pose on a throne in a candy pink or electric blue decor.
-Welcome with a smile all the people of the village who parade on the platform (since they all drop a small ticket in a vase provided for this purpose).
+You have to dress up as a doll, with hair, make-up and a lot of pomp.
+Then hold the pose for hours on a throne in a candy pink or electric blue decor.
+Welcome with a smile all the people of the village who parade on the stage (as they all come to deposit a small ticket in a vase provided for this purpose).

-And pretending to enjoy the music of the guest group...
+And pretend to appreciate the music of the invited group...

-What we do not see on the video are the rows of plastic chairs and planks acting as tables, set up in front of the platform, under a vast tarpaulin.
+What you don't see on the video are the rows of plastic chairs and boards serving as tables, set up in front of the stage, under a large tarp.

-Everyone received a small meal in a cardboard box, with a cup of water.
-Offered by the families of the newlyweds.
-But no one eats, most will bring back his portion of nasi goreng (fried rice) and his cupcakes at home.
+Each received a small meal in a cardboard box with a cup of water.
+Offered by the families of the bride and groom.
+But no one eats, most will take home their portion of nasi goreng (fried rice) and his cupcakes at home.

-Strange "wedding party", really.
-It starts around 9 pm and it stops a little before midnight.
-There is not much going on there.
-Evening rather boring ...
-I imagine that the real wedding ceremony takes place at another time.
+Strange wedding party, really.
+It starts around 9 pm and stops a little before midnight.
+Not much happens.
+Rather boring evening...
+I guess the real wedding ceremony takes place at another time.

-Once settled on his plastic chair, everyone sits quietly there.
-One simply waits for one's turn to rise on the platform, to greet the newlyweds with a quick handshake, or more cordial according to the degree of proximity or affection that one has with the family.
+Once installed on his plastic chair, everyone remains seated there.
+We simply wait for our turn to go up on the platform, to greet the bride and groom with a quick handshake, or more warmly depending on the degree of closeness or affection we have with the family.

-We do not hesitate to have their picture taken by their side.
-This is obviously part of the politeness appreciated, with the small note deposited in the vase.
+One does not hesitate to be taken in photograph at their sides.
+It is obviously part of the appreciated politenesses, with the small bill deposited in the vase.

-I resisted the solicitations of a lot of people who absolutely wanted to push me to the platform for the famous photo...
+I resisted the solicitations of a lot of people who wanted to push me towards the stage for the famous photo...

-Marjolijn, a young Dutch girl with whom I sympathized, did not miss any opportunity to ask at each wedding (see photos below).
+Marjolijn, a young Dutch girl with whom I sympathized, did not miss any opportunity to pose, at each wedding (see photos below).

-Like her, what surprised me the most is the musical animation, if I may say so.
+Like her, what surprised me the most was the musical entertainment, if I may say so.

 Especially that of the second marriage.
-As a reminder, we are in Muslim country.
-I found it very curious to see the scene of these three female singers dressed up and very short dressed, who began to wiggle as in a video clip.
-Without beguiling, it was flashy and vulgar.
+For recall, we are in Muslim country.
+I found it very curious to see these three singers come on the stage, overdressed and very short dressed, who started to shake like in a video-clip.
+Without being pretentious, it was flashy and vulgar.

-While Islam is rather relaxed on an island like Derawan: all women are not veiled, far from it, and girls play volleyball every night, bareheaded, in simple Bermuda shorts and T-shirt. .
-But all the same, these three girls on stage did not fit with the rest.
+Admittedly, Islam is rather relaxed on an island like Derawan: not all the women are veiled, far from it, and the girls play volleyball hard every night, bareheaded, in simple Bermuda shorts and tee-shirt.
+But still, these three chicks on stage didn't fit in with the rest.